microchip-pic-avr-examples/pic18f57q43-v-to-f-mplab-mcc/README.md

 #### Generating the Output

 One issue that occurred during development was the output occasionally getting stuck at 1 when transitioning to a DC output.
-This is due to the increment in the NCO being set to 0, thus stopping the rollover from completing.
+This is due to the CLC receiving an odd number of pulses, and with an increment of 0, the NCO cannot rollover to generate a new one.

 One of the advantages of using a CLC (rather than the NCO) to generate the 50% duty cycle is the extra logic options available.
 The CLC is implemented as a `JK Flip-Flop with Reset`.
 J and K are held at logic HIGH so the output toggles on every clock cycle.
 The clock input is from NCO1 (at twice the desired output frequency).
 The asynchronous reset is connected to TMR6, which functions as a watchdog.
 TMR6 has been set as an astable timer with a period of 4ms.
 If a rising edge on the output does not occur within 4ms, TMR6 emits a pulse that clears the flip-flop.
 At DC, this will only affect an output that is stuck HIGH, as an output at LOW remains LOW after the reset.